MR-robot005/MR-robot005/README.md

 💻 I enjoy low-level coding, system programming, and ethical hacking
 🛠️ Love to optimize, debug, and push systems to their limits
 💞️ Open to collaborate on security tools, OS projects, and unique Java/C++ ideas
 📫 Reach me through GitHub or collab requests
-😄 Pronouns: She/Her
 ⚡ Fun fact: I treat bugs as puzzles and can spend hours reverse-engineering just for fun!

 <!---